SPerrott22/AP-CS-Projects/README.md

 # AP-CS-Projects
-A few of the Java programs I wrote
+I had a lot of fun coding in AP Computer Science: A!
+See some of the Java programs I wrote!